(Disclosure: Some of the links below may be affiliate links)

 Which is best for you will ultimately depend on your needs.

-But we can still compare their individual features and characteristics.
+But we can still compare their features and characteristics.
 In this article, I am going to compare in detail N26 vs Revolut.

 I will start by introducing the two companies.
-And then I will go and compare them based on many different aspects: fees, limits, security… At the end of the article, you will be able to know which of N26 or Revolut is best for you!
+And then I will compare them based on many different aspects: fees, limits, security… At the end of the article, you will be able to know which of N26 or Revolut is best for you!

 I am going to focus on the free accounts of both N26 and Revolut.
 They also have premium options.
 But they are out of the scope of this article!